RAHS Home > RAHS Events

 Event Description:

 Mr Eternity was not the only person chalking on footpaths in the 1930s.
 Writing on pavements is a form of graffiti that is seldom discussed but, despite its ephemerality, there is ample evidence for its existence during the last century or more.
-I investigated one short era, the tumultuous Great Depression years of the early 1930s, and found many examples of chalk and whitewash pavement writing.
+Megan Hicks investigated one short era, the tumultuous Great Depression years of the early 1930s, and found many examples of chalk and whitewash pavement writing.
 It was prolific, conspicuous, newsworthy and integral to the story of public life and politics in Australia during those turbulent times.

 About the speaker: